geem-lab/overreact-guide/src/tutorial.md

 table shows the activation energies and its components.
 Equilibria appear as empty lines in the second table.

-Also observe that we show the mass variation in each reaction: this column should always be zero.
-It is a sanity check to make sure that the mass balance is satisfied and is very useful for catching common mistakes.
+> **✏️** Observe that we show the 'mass variation' for each reaction in a
+> dedicated column: **it should be full of zeroes**.
+It is a sanity check to
+> make sure that the mass balance is satisfied, which is very useful for
+> catching common mistakes.

 Last, we have the kinetic data.